fieldbook/intrusive/README.md

-# intrusive
+# Intrusive

+## Overview

-A collection of intrusive javascript changes
+A collection of intrusive javascript changes.
+Don't use in libraries, only use in apps.

+    npm install intrusive

+Then in the start of your app

+    require('intrusive')

+## Documentation

+Coming soon, hopefully